DataDog/documentation/content/en/agent/apm/_index.md

 If you change a previously set primary tag, be aware of the following:

-* Historical APM data aggregated by the previously set tag is no longer be accessible.
+* Historical APM data aggregated by the previously set tag is no longer accessible.
 * Any APM monitors scoped to the previous tag display a status of _No Data_.

 #### Viewing Data by Primary Tag